Antonio Vega (singer)

 Antonio Vega Tallés (a.k.a.
 Antonio Vega) (16 December 1957 – 12 May 2009) was a Spanish pop singer-songwriter.

 Biography

 He was born in Madrid.
-In a psychologist test he got 168 of intelligence quotient.
+In a psychologist test he scored 168 IQ.
 He studied at the Liceo Francés de Madrid, where he acted for the first time at aged 14.

 Antonio Vega has been considered one of the fundamental composers of Spanish pop since the beginning of democracy.
 The intimacy of his songs and his sensitivity earned him admiration both from public and critics.

 He was addicted to drugs since the 80s, which over time ceased to be a secret from the public.

 On 20 April 2009 Antonio Vega was admitted to the Hospital Puerta de Hierro in Madrid with severe pneumonia that forced him to suspend his tour.
-51-year old died on 12 May 2009, as a result of lung cancer that had been diagnosed 10 months earlier.
+He died on 12 May 2009, as a result of lung cancer that had been diagnosed 10 months earlier.